-Accounting for spatial and temporal variation in vulnerability in building codes, construction practices, structural aging, and upgrading.
+Engineering studies, claims data, and damage surveys indicate that there can be significant variation in building vulnerability by region and time period.
+This variation is due to changes in building codes, construction practices, structural aging, and upgrading.
 Since reliable loss estimation depends on accurately capturing significant differences in vulnerability between time periods and regions, Verisk undertook a comprehensive, peer-reviewed study to enhance the understanding of the evolution of wind load standards, building codes, construction, and enforcement throughout the United States.
 Detailed findings of this study have been incorporated in the model to capture regional and temporal variations in wind and tornado vulnerability.
 Although building codes do not specify hail design requirements, wind design has implications for envelope features and materials that are additionally relevant to hail vulnerability, and therefore regional and temporal variations are also incorporated to differentiate hail vulnerability when applicable.
 Since construction and code enforcement practices of individual jurisdictions may be difficult to ascertain in detail, claims data from recent storms were used to calibrate and validate Verisk's damage estimation module.